-Cleveland Metropolitan School District or East Cleveland City Schools students who are admitted to Case Western Reserve as first-year students receive a four-year scholarship in the amount of tuition.
-Students must have attended a CMSD or East Cleveland City School for their final two years of high school.
+Cleveland Metropolitan School District (CMSD), CMSD Partner Charter or East Cleveland City Schools high school graduates who are admitted to Case Western Reserve as first-year students receive a four-year scholarship, as well as, a mentored paid research or internship experience that combined will cover the full cost of attendance (tuition & fees, housing and meals, books and personal expenses).
+Students must have attended a CMSD, CMSD Partner Charter or East Cleveland City School for their final two years of high school.
 Cleveland Scholars are required to reside in university housing for their first two years.

 Students in the Cleveland Metropolitan School District with an interest in becoming a physician are considered for the Joan C. Edwards Scholarship.
 The scholarship provides for a four-year scholarship in the amount of tuition, room, board, fees, books and personal expenses, as well as conditional admission to the Case Western Reserve University School of Medicine; a medical school scholarship in the amount of tuition and a $20,000 per year stipend.
 To be considered, apply Early Action or Early Decision I and indicate an interest in a career in medicine.
 Semifinalists are notified in mid-December and invited for an interview in February.
 The scholarship recipient will be notified by early March.